hbisneto/FileSystemPro/README.md

 <details>
 <summary>Wrapper: Enumerate files (walk recursively) from a directory</summary>

-The following code is using a list comprehension to generate a list of all files in the `downloads` directory:
+The following code is using a list comprehension to generate a list of all files in the **Downloads** directory:

 ```py
 tree = [x for x in wr.enumerate_files(fs.downloads)]